Yeoman: Medieval meanings

 In the history of the English language, the earliest recorded usage of yeoman occurs in the Late Middle English period, and then becoming more widespread in the Early Modern English period.
 The transition from Middle English to Early Modern English was a gradual process occurring over decades.
 For the sake of assigning a historical date, OED defines the end of Middle English and the beginning of Early Modern English as occurring in 1500.
 The year 1500 marks the end of nearly 200 years of political and economic upheaval in England.
 The Hundred Years War, the recurring episodes of the Black Death, and over 32 years of civil war known as the War of the Roses all contributed to the end of the Middle Ages in England, and the beginning of the English Renaissance.
 It was during this time that English gradually replaced Norman French as the official language.

 The first single-language dictionary of the English language, Robert Cawdrey's Table Alphabeticall, was published in 1604.
-According to its subtitle, the dictionary only included unusual English words, and loan words from foreign languages such as Hebrew, Greek, Latin, or French.
+The dictionary only included unusual English words, and loan words from foreign languages such as Hebrew, Greek, Latin, or French.
 Yeoman is not included in this dictionary.
-This suggests that in 1604, yeoman was a very commonly-used English word.
+This suggests that in 1604, yeoman was a very commonly used English word.

 A more comprehensive, or general dictionary, was published in 1658.
 Edward Phillips' The New World of English Words contained basic definitions.
 Yeoman is included; probably for the first time in an English language dictionary.
 But only a legal definition was given: (1) a social class immediately below a Gentleman; and (2) a freeborn man who can sell "his own free land in yearly revenue to the summe of 40 shillings Sterling".
-The fact that only the legal definition (introduced in the Act of 1430) was given is another suggestion that yeoman was a common word at the time.
+The fact that only the legal definition (introduced in the Electors of Knights of the Shires Act 1429) was given is another suggestion that yeoman was a common word at the time.

-Therefore, between the 12th century Pseudo-Cnut de Foresta and The New World of English Words in 1658, linguists have had to re-construct the meanings of yeoman from the surviving manuscripts.
+Between the 12th century Pseudo-Cnut de Foresta and The New World of English Words in 1658, linguists have had to re-construct the meanings of yeoman from the surviving manuscripts.
 The various meanings of yeoman were apparently widely understood by the document author and his audience, and were not explained in the manuscripts.
 Linguists have deduced these specific historical meanings based on the context in which yeoman was used within the document itself.
 It is these meanings which are described in the following sections.